 Crescent Moon Ranch Wedding Location

 For a group of 15 or less, this Sedona wedding location requires a reservation and $50 fee because it is a very popular wedding spot controlled by the Coconino National Forest.
 We can make your reservation for you.

-For a group of 15 – 50, you may rent the private Ramada and have your ceremony at any of the gorgeous meadows at the Ranch.
+For a group of 15 – 50, you may rent the private Ramada and have your ceremony at any of the gorgeous meadows or water sites at the Ranch.
 This is an all-day rental for $125 and allows for approximately 12 parking spaces.
 The Ramada offers picnic tables that you may decorate for cake cutting and a champagne toast.
 You may even bring dinner to barbecue–this is a casual, affordable place to get married with family and friends.

 Crescent Moon Ranch at Red Rock Crossing has both the waters of Oak Creek and the majestic Cathedral Rock in the background.
 In the summer months, you will not have as much privacy for your ceremony, especially on a weekend.
 Saturdays from June-September can be loud, hot, and crowded… We have a few places in the Park where we perform wedding ceremonies that get away from crowds, and afterwards our photographer will take you to the more popular spots for romantic photos.

 Crescent Moon Ranch Wedding Location